WeaseyP/Skald/Scope/PLAN.md

 5. Implementation Plan

-The project will be executed in a series of focused phases.
+The project is executed in a series of focused phases.

-    Phase 1: Odin CodeGen CLI Foundation
+    Phase 1: Odin CodeGen CLI Foundation (COMPLETED)

         Define the canonical graph.json format.